-On our hunt to find the best car insurance in Arizona, we looked at several different companies and compared their rates, coverages, discounts, customer satisfaction and more.
-While the state’s insurance rates are on par with the national average, you can find companies that offer great service and coverage at affordable rates.
+On our hunt to find the best car insurance in Arizona, we looked at several different companies and compared their rates, coverages, discounts, customer satisfaction, and more.
+While the state’s insurance rates are on par with the national average, you can find companies that offer great service and coverage at more affordable rates.
 Based on our research, the best car insurance companies in Arizona are State Farm, Allstate, Progressive, Farmers, and USAA.
-Some of the top picks for Arizona also were included in our national list of best car insurance companies.
+Some of t Best for military-centric options he top picks for Arizona also were included in our national list of best car insurance companies.

 Compare the Best Car Insurance Companies in Arizona